 Pre-processing Phase

-The goal of this phase is to read the video file and apply any color space transformations or any video processing necessary for the following phases.
+The goal of this phase is to read the video file and apply any color space transformations or some video processing such as ……… necessary for the following phases.

 Shot Boundary Phase

 Football matches are broadcasted using multiple cameras positioned at various locations in the stadium on the pitch on off the pitch.